ratVien/Turkey/classes/PHPExcel/Shared/PCLZip/readme.txt

   Version 2.6 :
     - Code optimisation
     - New attributes PCLZIP_ATT_FILE_COMMENT gives the ability to add a comment for a specific file.
-(Don't really know if this is usefull)
+(Don't really know if this is useful)
     - New attribute PCLZIP_ATT_FILE_CONTENT gives the ability to add a string as a file.
     - New attribute PCLZIP_ATT_FILE_MTIME modify the timestamp associated with